dvoits/z3test/README.md

 ## How to update experiment summary

-The .NET application `/src/Summary` allows to compute summary for an experiment and then either append or replace corresponding row in a given summary table.
-If the given experiment is missing, it is deleted from the summary table.
+The .NET application `/src/Summary` allows to compute summary and records for an experiment and then either append or replace corresponding row in a given summary table.
+If the given experiment is missing, the program fails.

 Summary tables are stored in the `summary` container as CSV files, one row per experiment.